ietf-wg-acme/acme/draft-ietf-acme-acme.md

 might be considered sensitive.

-If the client sends a JWS signed with an algorithm that the server does not support, then the server MUST return an error of type :"urn:ietf:params:acme:error:badSignatureAlgorithm".
-The problem document returned with the error MSUT include an "algorithms" field with an array of supported "alg" values.
+If the client sends a JWS signed with an algorithm that the server does not support, then the server MUST return an error with status code 400 (Bad Request) and type "urn:ietf:params:acme:error:badSignatureAlgorithm".
+The problem document returned with the error MUST include an "algorithms" field with an array of supported "alg" values.

 ~~~~~
-HTTP/1.1 403 Forbidden
+HTTP/1.1 400 Bad Request
 Replay-Nonce: IXVHDyxIRGcTE0VSblhPzw
 Content-Type: application/problem+json
 Content-Language: en